Qualitative Research Methods

 Through a series of workshops and practical sessions, you will be introduced to a variety of qualitative research methods and analysis, which have been developed and used within health and medical research.
 You will be encouraged to learn through experience, through practical sessions, and in research tasks completed in directed study time.
 You will also be trained in research writing as appropriate for different methodologies and traditions.

 By the end of the module you should be able to:

-Understand the role, purpose and limitations of qualitative enquiry, it’s appropriate use, and its relevance to healthcare practice and research.
+To gain an understanding of the role, purpose and limitations of qualitative enquiry, its appropriate use, and its relevance to healthcare practice and research.

 Module Attendance Required